Massachusetts Institute of Technology, USA

-Prior to the current post, he was the founding director of the Visual Computing Research Center, Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (2008-2013), and a faculty member at the University of Minnesota at Twin Cities (2000-2008).
+Prior to the current post, he was the Dean of the School of Computer Science and Technology, Shandong University (2013-2018), founding director of the Visual Computing Research Center, Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (2008-2013), and a faculty member at the University of Minnesota at Twin Cities (2000-2008).
 Chen received an MS in Electronic Engineering from Tsinghua University, Beijing (1994), and PhD (1999) in Computer Science from the State University of New York at Stony Brook.

 Shandong University, China